Frequently Asked Collision Repair Questions

 Yes.
 We guarantee all repairs with a Lifetime Workmanship Warranty.
 Parts are covered by their individual manufacturer’s warranty

 The amount of deductible that you will be responsible for is determined by your insurance policy.
-If you aren’t sure about your deductible, you would need to contact your insurance agent or claims adjuster for details.
+If you aren’t sure about your deductible, contact your insurance agent or claims adjuster for details.

 It will be your responsibility to pay us your deductible when you pick up your vehicle.
-If you aren’t sure about your deductible amount, contact your insurance agent.
+If you aren’t sure about your deductible amount, contact your insurance agent or claims adjuster.

 The easiest and most convenient way to pay for your portion of the repairs to your vehicle is with a major credit card.
 We accept Visa, MasterCard, & Discover.
 Of course, cash and checks are always welcome.